Midohajhouj/DDoS-Toolkit/README.md

 ## Requirements

-This tool's configuration have file paths specifically  for /opt/DDoS-Toolkit/. several key functionalities will not work properly unless the tool directory is located in the /opt directory.
+This tool's configuration includes file paths specifically set for /opt/DDoS-Toolkit/.
+Several key functionalities will not work properly unless the tool's directory is located in the /opt directory.

 ### Python Libraries
 - aiohttp